-If you are moving your podcast onto Publish and you plan on using Dovetail for dynamic ad-insertion, keep in mind that Dovetail relies on segmented audio instead of time stamps, so if you want to sell midrolls you will need to segment all future episodes and your back catalog.
+If you are moving your podcast onto Dovetail and you plan on using Dovetail Inventory for dynamic ad-insertion, keep in mind that Inventory relies on segmented audio instead of time stamps, so if you want to sell midrolls you will need to segment all future episodes, and your back catalog.

 It can be a daunting task to segment all your old episodes, and we recommend getting started ASAP.
-Keep in mind that you can import your podcast episodes as they are (make sure to disable ads before import) and then work backwards to replace the audio as you segment the episodes.
+Remember that you can import your podcast episodes as they are (make sure to disable ads before import) and then work backward to replace the audio as you segment the episodes.

-When replacing your audio files, make sure to update your episode to the appropriate template and then upload the new audio files.
+When replacing your audio files, update your episode to the appropriate template and upload the new audio files.

 Here are some guidelines for segmenting your audio.

 - You and the advertising operations team should determine this before you segment the audio.
 Your number of segments will depend on whether or not your episode will include midroll ad spots.